Top 11 Startup Trends (2023-2026)

-7. Agile development is automated
+7. Agile development gets streamlined

 Agile development is a software development methodology that encourages adaptive and flexible planning.

 8. Convenience reigns in consumer markets

 Startups that ride this trend and prioritize the customer’s convenience will flourish.

 A perfect example of this is Lensabl.